Pope Gregory IX: Papacy

+The pope struggled with a revolt in Rome in 1234.

 Struggle with Frederick II

 Fanciful 16th c. fresco depicting Gregory excommunicating Frederick II in the Sala Regia, by Giorgio Vasari.
-Since few details where provided to the artist, the excommunication scene is given generically.
-Fredrick is shown pointing to a book with the word "Concilium" shown, possibly a reference to the general council that the emperor attempted to call to depose Gregory.
+Since few details were provided to the artist, the excommunication scene is given generically.
+Frederick is shown pointing to a book with the word "Concilium" shown, possibly a reference to the general council that the emperor attempted to call to depose Gregory.

 At the coronation of Frederick II in Rome, 22 November 1220, the emperor made a vow to embark for the Holy Land in August 1221.
 Gregory IX began his pontificate by suspending the Holy Roman Emperor Frederick II, for dilatoriness in carrying out the promised Sixth Crusade.
 Frederick II appealed to the sovereigns of Europe complaining of his treatment.
 The suspension was followed by excommunication and threats of deposition, as deeper rifts appeared.
 Frederick II went to the Holy Land and in fact managed to take possession of Jerusalem.
 Gregory IX distrusted the emperor, since Rainald, the imperial Governor of Spoleto, had invaded the Pontifical States during the emperor's absence.
 In June 1229, Frederick II returned from the Holy Land, routed the papal army which Gregory IX had sent to invade Sicily, and made new overtures of peace to the pope.
 The war of 1228–1230 is known as the War of the Keys.

 Gregory IX and Frederick came to a truce, but when Frederick defeated the Lombard League in 1239, the possibility that he might dominate all of Italy, surrounding the Papal States, became a very real threat.
 A new outbreak of hostilities led to a fresh excommunication of the emperor in 1239 and to a prolonged war.
 Gregory denounced Frederick II as a heretic and summoned a council at Rome to give point to his anathema.
 Frederick responded by trying to capture or sink as many ships carrying prelates to the synod as he could.
 Eberhard II von Truchsees, Prince-Archbishop of Salzburg, in 1241 at the Council of Regensburg declared that Gregory IX was "that man of perdition, whom they call Antichrist, who in his extravagant boasting says, 'I am God, I cannot err'."
-He argued that the Pope was the "little horn" of Daniel 7:8:

-A little horn has grown up with eyes and mouth speaking great things, which is reducing three of these kingdoms – i.e. Sicily, Italy, and Germany – to subserviency, is persecuting the people of Christ and the saints of God with intolerable opposition, is confounding things human and divine, and is attempting things unutterable, execrable.

 The struggle only ended with Gregory IX's death on 22 August 1241.
 The pope died before events could reach their climax; it was his successor, Innocent IV, who in 1245 declared a crusade that would finish the Hohenstaufen threat.